top of page

 “This is different,” Lisa whispered.

-Marta, who had sat at one corner of the large kitchen island silently reviewing household paperwork, always hesitant to talk about their employers, chipped in for the first time that night, “Since the twins arrived… and since Señor left again, she drifts.”
-Her voice softened.
-“Like she’s not sure the ground will hold her.”
+Marta, who sat at one corner of the large kitchen island silently reviewing household paperwork, always hesitant to talk about their employers, chipped in for the first time that night, “Since the twins arrived.”
+Her voice grew soft. “…and since Señor been going on these longer trips, she drifts.”

 Lucia made the sign of the cross again.
 She did it more often lately.
 “She moves as if she’s listening for something.”
 She shuddered.
 “The walls feel colder when she’s walking.”